thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 {::boilerplate bcp14}

-The reader is assumed to be familiar with the terms defined in Section A7.2.1 of
+The reader is assumed to be familiar with the terms defined in  of
 {{CCA-TOKEN}} and in Section 4 of {{RATS-ARCH}}.

 # Arm CCA Endorsements